 コンテンツにスキップ

-"First of all, there is movement and pause.
-The theme will come later."
+"First of all, there's the 'movement' and the 'space'.
+The theme comes later."
 Special interview with animation artist Jun Wada: "New Artist Picks Jun Wada Exhibition | My Swamp"

 「まず、“動き”と“間”ありき。テーマは後から付いてくるんです」 アニメーション作家・和田淳スペシャルインタビュー:『New Artist Picks 和田淳展|私の沼』